If you've been thinking about getting a portable induction cooker ("PIC"), you've probably done a little bit of research.

 - To give to your college student for cooking in her dorm room

-- For downsizing when you move to a smaller space.
+- For a downsized cooktop if you move to a smaller space.

-And the great thing is, you can have the convenience of an extra burner for as much as you're willing to pay for it: you can spend less than $50 or more than $500.
-As long as you know what you want and what you'll get for your money, this price range offers excellent choices!
+The great thing is, you can have the convenience of an extra burner for as much as you're willing to pay for it: you can spend less than $50 or more than $500.
+As long as you know what you want and what you're getting for your money, this price range offers excellent choices!

 How Do Induction Cooktops Work?

 Induction is a little bit complicated to fully understand.
-I've boiled it down to two main concepts: magnetism and pulsing.
+We've boiled it down to two main concepts: magnetism and pulsing.

-What makes these the main concepts?
-Well, for one thing, they're the most basic and easiest-to-understand aspects of induction technology.
+These are the most basic aspects of induction technology.
 But more importantly, they're the aspects that are going to most affect your purchasing decision.